Hi, I’m Kris Lindsey, MPH, RDN, LD

 If you struggle with weight or disordered eating, I’ll facilitate a path to intuitive eating to help you restore trust with your body, manage emotional eating, and challenge your thoughts and beliefs that drive destructive eating behaviors.

-By committing to the process of Intuitive Eating, you’ll ultimately find more peace, joy and satisfaction with both eating and movement.
+By applying the principals of Intuitive Eating, you’ll ultimately find more peace, joy and satisfaction with both eating and movement.
 You’ll learn the practice of Intuitive Eating has no place for perfection (much like yoga).
-Because it supports your authentic health (emotional/physical), you’ll find it to be sustainable—unlike restrictive diets, “life-style” changes, and “wellness” programs.
+Because it supports your authentic health (mental•emotional•physical), you’ll find it to be sustainable—unlike restrictive diets, life-style changes, and wellness programs rooted in diet culture.

 If you struggle with negative body thoughts, healing your body image can help you find more peace for your whole self.
-Body image work helps shift your attention away from body fixing toward a more peaceful state of being with your body—all while supporting your authentic health.
+It’s possible to shift your attention away from body fixing toward a more peaceful state of being with your body—all while supporting your authentic health.

 My Credentials & Education